 USJ values academic excellence, leadership, diversity, service to our communities and country, and the ability to overcome adversity.
 Our scholarship and grant programs reflect our values and are intended to assist our students in achieving their potential.
-These various awards are available to new first-year and transfer students unless noted otherwise.
+These various awards are available to new full-time first-year and transfer students unless noted otherwise.
 Be sure to file your FAFSA (Free Application for Federal Student Aid) by USJ’s Financial Aid Priority Date (March 1 for incoming students) in order to optimize your eligibility for need-based gift aid.

 USJ combines grants, loans, scholarships, and work awards supported by the federal and state governments and the University in order to provide students with an affordable education of value.
 Award funds and amounts vary based on student's initial year of enrollment.

 *Honors, Academic Excellence, Mercy Merit, and Phi Theta Kappa Scholarships may not be combined.
 Students entering the University of Saint Joseph in Fall 2018 or later will be awarded a $1,000 USJ Housing Grant, renewable for up to four years, if you reside on campus.

 Reading Time: 1 minute On April 17, 2019, the Connecticut Immigrant and Refugee Coalition (CIRC) held their 22ndAnnual Connecticut Immigrant Day at the state capitol.
 This ceremony recognized 19 immigrants living in the state of Connecticut who have made significant contributions to the state and nation, including the University of Saint Joseph’s (USJ) Campus Ministry Music Coordinator Ezequiel Menéndez.